elemenohq/docs/source/index.html.md

 404 | Not Found -- The resource requested could not be found.
 This could mean the item doesn't exist, or that it's simply not published.
 429 | Too Many Requests -- You have exceeded the request limit for your project's current plan 500 | Internal Server Error -- We had a problem with our server.
 Try again later.

-If you experience any unexpected errors please content [support]("mailto:support@elemeno.io") with details about your API request and the response you are receiving.
-We will work with you to resolve the issue as soon as possible.